 Your waistline will not only thank you for indulging in a diet full of lean meat, veggies, and dairy, your teeth will too!
-The calcium, phosphorous, minerals, and vitamins do wonders for tooth enamel and your gum line.
+The calcium, phosphorous, minerals, and vitamins do wonder for tooth enamel and your gum line.

 2. Try an anti-microbial mouthwash

 Try and find one without alcohol.
 Alcohol dries out your mouth.
 In other words, more saliva means better oral health.

 3. Try an electronic toothbrush